alexeygrigorev/mlwiki.org/index.php/Machine_Learning_Diagnosis.md

 ---
-title: "Machine Learning Diagnosis"
 layout: default
 permalink: /index.php/Machine_Learning_Diagnosis
+tags:
+- machine-learning
+title: Machine Learning Diagnosis
 ---

-# Machine Learning Diagnosis

 ## Machine Learning Diagnosis
 Suppose you created a model, but when you tested it, you found that it makes large errors